harini-anenka/harini-anenka/README.md

   Performed exploratory data analysis using **Python**.
 Created visualizations with **Matplotlib and Seaborn** to uncover patterns in workplace mental health and identify key influencing factors.

----

-## 📖 Currently Exploring

-- **Google BigQuery** for large-scale data analysis
-- SQL optimization
-- **Statistics for Data Analytics** — hypothesis testing, probability, regression, and other concepts that strengthen analytical decision-making